James Ryan: Leinster lock signs three-year IRFU contract extension

 Ryan has won 24 caps for Ireland since making his debut in 2017 and has developed into a key player in the Irish pack.

-The 23-year-old was part of Ireland's Grand Slam-winning side in 2018 and has also won two PRO14 titles and a European Rugby Champions Cup with Leinster.
+The 23-year-old was part of Ireland's Grand Slam-winning side in 2018 and has also won two PRO14 titles and a European Rugby Champions Cup with Leinster, who he has made 37 appearances for, scoring two tries.

 IRFU high performance director David Nucifora said: "James is still a young man but he has delivered consistent high-level performances for both Ireland and Leinster.